hats-finance/hats-contracts/docs/payout.md

 ### HAT token:

-- `hackerHatVested` - The percentage of the total bounty to be swapped to HATs and sent to the hacker via vesting contract
+- `hackerSwapTokenVested` - The percentage of the total bounty to be swapped to the swap token and sent to the hacker via vesting contract
-- `governanceHat` - The percentage of the total bounty to be swapped to HATs and sent to governance
+- `governanceSwapToken` - The percentage of the total bounty to be swapped to the swap token and sent to governance

-The part that is swapped to HAT tokens (`hackerHatVested`, `governanceHat`) is only settable by the registry owner and cannot exceed 20% of the total bounty.
+The part that is swapped to HAT tokens (`hackerSwapTokenVested`, `governanceSwapToken`) is only settable by the registry owner and cannot exceed 20% of the total bounty.

 The part that is paid out in the vault's native token (`hacker`, `hackerVested`, `committee`) is only settable by the vault owner and accounts for the rest of the bounty (after the swapped part is deducted).